Create a dynamic named range

 2. Create a dynamic named range

-In this post I am going to explain the dynamic named range formula in Sam's comment.
+In this section, I am going to explain the dynamic named range formula in Sam's comment.
 The formula adds new rows and columns instantly to the named range.
+This makes the named range dynamic meaning you don't need to adjust cell references every time you add a new row or column to the list.
+The formula takes care of only one list per sheet.

-2.1 How to create a named range
+How to create a named range

 - Press with left mouse button on the "Formulas" tab on the ribbon.